SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Welcome, valued Debsoc core member.

 The purpose of this document is to pass on knowledge, to prevent future batches from repeating mistakes, and to make tried-and-tested solutions replicable.
-As seniors, it's our responsibility to make you, our juniors, not feel lost about running the club.
+As seniors, it's our responsibility to ensure you, our juniors, don't feel lost about running the club.
 This document is extensive because I want to make you aware of every incident that can pop up during recruitments and debate sessions.

 A lot of these solutions may seem like common knowledge, but I believe it's important that these are pondered and have motivated effort behind their implementation.